 For more information, please contact Dr. Wes Ryle, Department of Math & Physics, at 859-344-3367.

 Probing the skies

-Located on the main campus of Thomas More College, the Bank of Kentucky Observatory offers the opportunity for our Physics Department to sharpen its focus on the enlightening world of astronomy.
+Located on the main campus of Thomas More College, the BB&T Observatory offers the opportunity for our Physics Department to sharpen its focus on the enlightening world of astronomy.
 The Observatory features computer-controlled telescopes, CCD digital imaging camera systems, and telescope-dedicated computer systems.
-The Observatory building incorporates a sliding roof that that opens to the stars and a climate-controlled computer room, allowing observers to remain comfortable while pursuing observing projects even during the coldest winter nights.
+The Observatory building incorporates a sliding roof that opens to the stars and a climate-controlled computer room, allowing observers to remain comfortable while they pursue celestial observation projects even during the coldest winter nights.